WGribaa/Winning-DeepFake-Review/README.md

 ## 6. Thanks  <a name="thanks">

-Thanks to my Deep Learning teacher, Benjamin Dubreu, whom I profoundly respect for his work and the importance he gave to this exercice in our training.
+Thanks to my Deep Learning teacher, Benjamin Dubreu, whom I profoundly respect for his work and the importance he gave to this exercise in our training.

 It was more than a simple study of lines of codes, it was a deep dive inside the head and thinking process of their designer.
 This is an incredible way of learning.